yantiffa/MP1/README.md

 Tiffany Yan

-I did MP1 about encryption, including two main files (AllCaesar and Cipher) and a util file
+I did MP1 about encryption, including two main files (AllCaesar and Cipher) and a util(cipherUtils) file

-I have asked help from the mentor, evening tutors.
+I have asked help from the mentor, evening tutors, and PM.

+The link to the gitHub is:https://github.com/yantiffa/MP1.git